 By the mid-1990s, a lifetime of singing had taken a toll on Julie's voice.
 She had throat surgery in 1997, an operation that left her legendary voice permanently damaged.
 "It was not a successful operation, and tissue was removed.
 I didn't have cancer, I didn't have nodules, I didn't have anything," she says.
 "When you work on Broadway eight shows a week for a very long time ... a certain kind of muscular striation happens on the vocal cords.
 A lot of Broadway singers get it.
 So, sadly, I had to work to deal with the loss of a voice because it just didn't come back."

-The specific problem with her vocal chords is that they don't meet, Julie says.
-"Wind just whistled through the vocal chords that would not come together because tissue was missing," she says.
+The specific problem with her vocal cords is that they don't meet, Julie says.
+"Wind just whistled through the vocal cords that would not come together because tissue was missing," she says.
 "I have a about six good low, low notes, and I can sing the hell out of 'Old Man River.'"